AravindhKKS/code-exercise/code-test-restapi/readme.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory in your terminal.
 3. Install dependencies by running `npm install`.
-4. Start the server by running `npm start`.
+4. Start the server by running `node index.js`.

 ## API Endpoints